The contribution area is represented by certain types of land located within the growth areas in the municipalities of:

 Removal of a GAIC recording

-Land Use Victoria will remove a GAIC recording when it receives a notice from the VPA advising that:
+Land Use Victoria will remove a GAIC recording when it receives a notice from the Victorian Planning Authority advising that:

-- An incorrect notification of a GAIC recording has been made on the land, or
+- An incorrect notification of a GAIC recording has been made on the land.

-Land Use Victoria will also remove a GAIC recording when given a G2 notice issued by us.
-We only issue this notice if:
+Land Use Victoria will also remove a GAIC recording when given a G2 notice issued by us, which only occurs if:

-- We have issued a certificate of partial release or a certificate of release for the land.
+- we have issued a certificate of partial release or a certificate of release for the land, and